Panic in Year Zero!

-Panic in Year Zero! (a.k.a.
-End of the World) is a 1962 American black-and-white survival science fiction film from American International Pictures.
+Panic in Year Zero! is a 1962 American black-and-white survival science fiction film from American International Pictures.
 It was produced by Arnold Houghland and Lou Rusoff, directed by Ray Milland, who also stars with Jean Hagen, Frankie Avalon, Mary Mitchel, and Joan Freeman.
 The original music score was composed by Les Baxter.
 The screenplay was written by John Morton and Jay Simms.
 The film was released by AIP in 1962 as a double feature with Tales of Terror.

 Plot

-Harry Baldwin, his wife Ann, their son Rick, and daughter Karen leave suburban Los Angeles on a camping trip to the Sierra Nevada wilderness after sunrise.
-On the way, the Baldwins notice an unusually bright light behind them.
-Sporadic news reports broadcast on CONELRAD hint at the start of an atomic war, confirmed when the Baldwins see a large mushroom cloud rising over Los Angeles.
-The family attempt to return home and rescue Ann's mother.
-Harry soon realizes that the roads will be clogged by panicked people, and what is left of the city will be saturated in atomic fallout.
-Declaring that his family's survival must come first, Harry decides to continue to their vacation spot and weather the crisis from there.
+Harry Baldwin, his wife Ann, their son Rick, and daughter Karen leave suburban Los Angeles at sunrise to go on a fishing trip to the southern Sierra Nevada wilderness, bringing with them a small camping trailer.
+After a couple of hours on the road, Harry and Ann are startled by a series of unusually bright lights in the sky, accompanied by a radio station going to static.
+Tuning through stations, they hear a sporadic news report broadcast on CONELRAD that hint at the start of an atomic war, confirmed when the Baldwins see a large mushroom cloud from a hydrogen bomb rising over Los Angeles, now many miles away.
+The family attempt to return home and rescue Ann's mother, but Harry soon realizes that the roads will be clogged by panicked people, and what is left of the city will be saturated in atomic fallout.
+Stopping at a small diner to get food and find out what is happening, Harry hears that Los Angeles was hit by two hydrogen bombs: one over downtown Los Angeles, the other at the Port of Los Angeles.
+San Diego and San Francisco were also targets.
+With this news, deciding that his family's survival must come first, Harry decides to continue to their secluded vacation spot in the mountains, abandoning Ann's mother, and weather the crisis from there.

 The Baldwins stop to buy supplies at a small town off the main road, which has not yet been inundated by refugees from Los Angeles.
 Harry attempts to purchase tools and guns from hardware store owner Ed Johnson with a personal check.
-However, Johnson believes only Los Angeles has been hit and the government remains intact, so he insists on following state law and withholding the guns for a 24 hours while Harry's checks are verified.
-Harry absconds with the weapons with Rick's help, but he tells Johnson that he will eventually return and pay for them in full.
-Back on the road, the family encounter three threatening young hoodlums, Carl, Mickey, and Andy, but manage to fend them off.
+However, Johnson believes only Los Angeles has been hit, and the government remains intact, so he insists on following state law and withholding the guns for 24 hours while Harry's checks are verified.
+Harry absconds with the weapons by attacking Johnson with Rick's help, but he tells Johnson that he will eventually return and pay for them in full.
+Soon after, Harry stops at a gas station for fuel and finds that the attendant is engaging in price gouging.
+Unable to pay for all the fuel he wants, Harry attacks the attendant, leaves what cash he can for the fuel he has taken, and the family continue down the road.
+Later, the family encounter three threatening young hoodlums, Carl, Mickey, and Andy, but manage to fend them off.